Withholding Tax Agent

 Challengeable by: Vendor

-Submit returns and remittances via jurisdiction-appropriate channel Is the filing transmitted via IRS FIRE/IRIS (1099 + 1042-S + 8966), HMRC RTI/CIS API (PAYE + CIS300), EU Member State competent authority portal (treaty-relief filings), with correct authentication and acknowledgement capture?
+Submit returns and remittances via jurisdiction-appropriate channel Is the filing transmitted via IRS FIRE/IRIS (1099, 1042-S and 8966), the HMRC RTI/CIS API (PAYE and CIS300), or the relevant EU Member State portal (treaty-relief filings), with correct authentication and acknowledgement capture?
 Rules Engine

-Deterministic per-jurisdiction submission: IRS FIRE (Filing Information Returns Electronically) or IRIS (Information Returns Intake System) for 1099 + 1042-S + 8966; HMRC RTI for PAYE FPS plus CIS API for CIS300 monthly return; EU Member State competent-authority portals for treaty-relief and IRD/PSD certifications; submission timestamp and acknowledgement reference captured for evidence chain under PCAOB AS 1215
+Deterministic per-jurisdiction submission: IRS FIRE (Filing Information Returns Electronically) or IRIS (Information Returns Intake System) for the 1099, 1042-S and 8966 forms; HMRC RTI for PAYE FPS plus CIS API for CIS300 monthly return; EU Member State competent-authority portals for treaty-relief and IRD/PSD certifications; submission timestamp and acknowledgement reference captured for evidence chain under PCAOB AS 1215

 Decision Record